 Built by Santiago Martinez

 The Martinez Adobe was located on the current site of Vejar Elementary School, and was built in the 1840’s by Santiago Martinez.
 Adobe homes were advantageous in California’s hot climate, due to their efficient insulation.
 The Martinez Adobe is no longer standing, but the site still plays an important part in Walnut history.

 20330 Carrey Road

-Ernest Carrey, son of Pierre Carrey, found employment on a walnut ranch and used the money he earned to buy the site of present day Walnut High School.
-His son, Robert Carrey, was one of the first City Council members, and held meetings in his small garage.
+Pierre Carrey, father of Ernest Carrey, found employment on a walnut ranch and used the money he earned to buy the site of present day Walnut High School.
+His grandson, Robert Carrey, was one of the first City Council members, and held meetings in his small garage.
 He also helped to build the first City Hall.
 Carrey and Pierre Roads honor this family’s contributions to the City.

 - 8. Site of First Walnut City Hall

 Walnut was incorporated as a city on January 19, 1959, and the new town established a City Hall that same year.